 Complete Streets 201: Designing Your Streets For People (Virtual) New

-• Benefits of Complete Streets;
+• Benefits of Complete Streets in rural communities;

 • Design guidance for people walking, biking, and taking transit;